dnovischi/jetson-tutorials/README.md

 The author and contributors are not affiliated in any shape or form with Nvidia.

-To become a contributor your self checkout the [Contributions](#Contributions) below.
+To become a contributor your self checkout the [Contributions](#Contributions) section below.

 ## Contents
 ### Jetson Nano